davidmoten/rxjava2-aws/README.md

 One solution to passing arbitrary size messages through SQS is to submit an identifier ((using `UUID.randomUUID().toString()`) to an SQS queue where the identifier is the name of a resource in an S3 bucket.
 This is a useful pattern to meet the AWS imposed constraints on SQS message size (max 256K) and favours scalable consumption of messages from the queue (if you can put up with a little bit of S3 latency).

-To support reading messages from an AWS queue in this way using RxJava and this library:
+To support reading (and deleting) messages from an AWS queue in this way using RxJava and this library:

 ```java
 Func0<AmazonSQSClient> sqs = () -> ...;